aws-samples/ipfs-cluster-fargate/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This architecture definition and related codes are licensed under the MIT-0 License.
 See the LICENSE file.